Combatd/Hybrid_Cloud_Foundations/README.md

 ### Leaf Spine: Using Leaf-Spine in a Nutanix Deployment
 Nutanix recommends a leaf-spine network architecture to ensure true linear scaling.
 Other best practices include using uplinks that are a higher speed than the edge ports to reduce uplink oversubscription.
 To increase uplink capacity, add spine switches or uplink ports as needed.

+### Introduction to Networking: Virtual Networking
+To understand virtual networking, we need to first take a quick step back and understand network virtualization.
+And although they sound similar – and that’s because they’re related – they do mean slightly different things.

+Network virtualization involves combining hardware and software network resources, along with network functionality, into a single, software-based administrative entity.
+The elements that can be combined include switches, network adapters, firewalls, load balancers, virtual LANs, and so on.
+The outcomes of this – the single, software-based entity – is a virtual network.

+And virtual networking, to put it very simply, facilitates communication between virtual machines.
+It’s based on physical networking principles, but its functions are software-driven.
+For example, a virtual switch contains the same packet forwarding logic that a physical switch does, but as software.

+There are four major components that we need to talk about: virtual switches, bridges, ports, and bonds.

+This virtual switch controls and directs communication between the existing physical network and virtual parts of the network, like virtual machines.
+A virtual network adapter allows VMs to connect to a network, and allows the VMs on a LAN to connect to a larger network as well.